Gumbo'!

 Gumbo'! is a studio album by American artist Pink Siifu.
-It was released on August 3, 2021, and contains collaborations with the Alchemist and the Avalanches.
+It was released on August 3, 2021.
 The album's first single, "Lng Hair Dnt Care", was produced by Ted Kamal.
+On March 11, 2022, a deluxe edition, titled Gumbo'!
+(DELUXE'!!) was released.

 Critical reception

 Gumbo'! received generally favorable reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 83, based on 5 professional critic reviews, which indicates "universal acclaim".
 Jonathan St. Michael from Exclaim! rated this album 7/10, saying it's "tapping into elements of trap and exploring layers of Southern-styled neo-soul".

 Track listing

 Track listing and credits adapted from Spotify.